input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 #### Block production exhaustion

-- An incorrect mithril-signer could _starve_ the cardano-node of computing resources thus preventing it from producing and diffusing blocks in a timely manner
+- A malfunctioning or malicious `mithril-signer` could starve a `cardano-node` of resources, preventing it from producing and diffusing blocks in time.
-- Compromising BP host would harms a BP's SPO economic viability
+- Compromising a block-producing node severely harms an SPO’s economic viability.

 ### Resource exhaustion on Mithril aggregator

-- DoS of a `mithril-aggregator`
+A DoS on the `mithril-aggregator`.
-- Assets at risk:
+- **Assets at risk**:
   - [Mithril signers registration](#mithril-signers-registration)
   - [Mithril signatures diffusion](#mithril-signatures-diffusion)
   - [Mithril certificates](#mithril-certificates)
   - [Mithril artifacts](#mithril-artifacts)

 ### Integrity of the Cardano block producer database

-- Data integrity of the Cardano block producer database compromised by action of the Mithril signer
+Data integrity of the Cardano block producer’s on-disk database could be compromised either by action of the Mithril signer or by an attacker with access to the signer.
-- Assets at risk:
+- **Assets at risk**:
   - [Block production](#block-production)
   - [Cardano Chain database](#cardano-chain-database)

-- Mitigation: give Mithril signer user read-only permissions to the database folder of the Cardano block producer
+- **Mitigation**: Assign the Mithril signer only read-only permissions to the Cardano block producer’s database folder.

 ## References